cosmosgame/save-the-world/content/growing-up/practical-spiral-dynamics/_index.md

 ---
 Before I continue let me first address some questions or concerns I suspect people might have.

-### It encourages a sense of superiority
+### Spiral Dynamics can encourage a sense of superiority

+Yes this is true, unfortunately.
 This is maybe the biggest problem with this story.
 As soon as you set up a hierarchy people naturally want to be right at the top.
 I thought this didn't apply to me until someone dismissed me as merely (at best) Green.
 I was so upset!
 How dare they!
 Then I caught myself -- oops.
 Me too.
 But remember no stage is better than another.
 All the stages have deep wisdom, and we want to welcome all they have to offer.
 And it is usually just a matter of privilege who is at what stage.
 I happened to be born into a very Green family so I grew up into it.
 All stages are available to everyone.
 We want everyone to learn all the stages — it is just an historical accident that has us at different stages.
 So it is silly to feel superior.
-But we are human and so we will find ourselves going to that place of feeling superior.
+But we are human and so we will find ourselves going to that place of superiority anyways.
 Just know that you will, catch yourself (with compassion) and then find your way back.

 ### Spiral Dynamics is not established science